phavichy/TeamSched/README.md

-# PyCharm
+# Project for TEAM SCHED
-PyCharm Projects from Nad
+PyCharm Projects by Nad